HueyChin/About-ME/README.md

 I'm Huey Chin, Business and Data Analytics graduate from Digital BCG Academy RISE program.
 RISE (Rapid & Immersive Skill Enhancement) is a 6-months program designed to enhance employability by leveraging BCG's industry experts in building high demand business and digital skills.
 BCG (Boston Consulting Group) is a global management consulting firm, a pioneer and thought leader in business strategy.

-I completed 4 industry-based projects and 3 mini projects with skills in agile, business intelligence, design thinking, structured problem solving, business communication, business analytics, data analytics, dashboard design and machine learning algorithms.
-I am particularly enthusiastic about machine learning and I want to use this passion for good in the business and societal spheres.
+Over the last few months, I have completed four industry-driven projects and three mini projects with skills in agile, business intelligence, design thinking, structured problem solving, business communication, business analytics, data analytics, dashboard design, and machine learning algorithms.
+As someone specifically interested in machine learning, I aim to apply this passion to the business and societal spheres.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>